nitroshare/qhttpengine/doc/index.md

 QHttpEngine uses CMake for building the library.
 The library recognizes four options during configuration, all of which are disabled by default (the library is built as a shared library):

-- `BUILD_STATIC` - build and link a static library instead of a shared library
 - `BUILD_DOC` - (requires Doxygen) generates documentation from the comments in the source code
 - `BUILD_EXAMPLES` - builds the sample applications that demonstrate how to use QHttpEngine
 - `BUILD_TESTS` - build the test suite